-REQUIREMENTS FOR THE MASTER THESIS IN GLOBAL LEADERSHIP AND STRATEGY PROGRAM
+REQUIREMENTS FOR THE MASTER THESIS IN INTERNATIONAL MARKETING AND MANAGEMENT PROGRAM

-Master's Thesis is the culminating experience in graduate level education for Master degree candidates.
-It is an individual endeavour of analytical nature, which contains elements of originality and is performed in conformity with general requirements of academic papers and scholarly projects.
+The Master's Thesis is the culminating experience in graduate level education for Master degree candidates.
+It is an endeavour of analytical nature, which contains elements of originality and is performed in conformity with general requirements of academic papers and scholary projects.
 For the student, the Master's thesis should be a learning activity that is stimulating and engenders a sense of pride and accomplishment.